MicrosoftDocs/win32/desktop-src/shell/linkwindow-registerclass.md

 \[This function is available through Windows XP with Service Pack 2 (SP2) and Windows Server 2003.
 It might be altered or unavailable in subsequent versions of Windows.
 Use [**InitCommonControlsEx**](https://msdn.microsoft.com/en-us/library/Bb775697(v=VS.85).aspx) instead.\]

-Registers a window class that allows for the [SysLink](_inet_syslink_overview) common control to be used in a window.
+Registers a window class that allows for the [SysLink](https://msdn.microsoft.com/library/Bb760706(v=VS.85).aspx) common control to be used in a window.

 ## Syntax